Dung24-6/Dung24-6/README.md

 _**There surely is in human nature an inherent propensity to extract all the good out of all the evil.**_

 Benjamin Haydon

+_**Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less.**_

+Marie Curie